Juliette Reilly

 Juliette Reilly is an American singer-songwriter and YouTuber.

 Early life and education

 Reilly was born in Columbus, Ohio to a Mr. and Mrs. Hayes A Reilly, and raised in Berkeley Heights, New Jersey.
 She graduated from Governor Livingston High School.
 In 2016, she graduated Phi Beta Kappa with a degree in music from Muhlenberg College.

 Career

 Reilly has been writing songs since age 11 and she has been singing and performing since age 6.
-In 2015, she won the Grand award at the SongDoor Songwriting Contest for her song "Hero."
+In 2015, she won the Grand award at the SongDoor Songwriting Contest for her song "Hero".
 Her music videos on YouTube have had more than 6.7 million views and her channel has 180,000 subscribers.

 Personal life

 Reilly resided in Berkeley Heights, New Jersey.
+She was in a relationship with YouTuber McJuggerNuggets from 2013 to 2018.